-Budgeted cost: £25,475
+Budgeted cost: £24,275

 Activity Evidence that supports this approach Challenge number(s) addressed Quality First Teaching supported by evidence informed CPD for all teachers and support staff through termly monitoring of lessons, books, moderation and training from both English and Maths consultants. +6 months feedback +5 months collaborative learning +5 months mastery learning 1, 2 & 3 Deliver a broad and engaging curriculum that focuses on vocabulary: curriculum plans reviewed and adapted.
-Emphasis on phonics (RWI programme and resources) vocabulary and high-quality reading in English and across the curriculum. +5 months phonics +6 months reading comprehension 1, 2 & 3 Purchase membership to become a Voice 21 school to ensure all pupils have access to a high-quality oracy education (£2,500). +6 months oral language interventions 1, 3, 4 & 5 Use of additional teachers and teaching assistants to support with the teaching of phonics in EY & KS1. +4 months individualised instruction +5 months phonics 1, 2 & 3 Continue to develop our child-centred approach to behaviour with a particular emphasis on emotional literacy and the next phase using the work of Marie Gentles. +4 months behaviour interventions 4 & 5 Purchase high-quality resources for English and Maths including formative assessment grids and robust standardised assessments from NFER. +8 months feedback 1, 2 & 3 Develop an inclusive child-centred ethos with a particular focus on mental health and trauma using the New Ways of Working model to provide a bespoke school response to trauma with a particular focus on the disadvantaged children. +4 months social and emotional learning There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g. improved academic performance, attitudes, behaviour and relationships with peers).
-EEF_Social_and_Emotional_Lear_ning.pdf(educationendowmentfoun_dation.org.uk) 4 & 5 Well trained TAs provide targeted support within every classroom with a particular focus +4 months individualised instruction 1 & 2 on supporting the disadvantaged pupils to access their full curriculum entitlement.
+Emphasis on phonics (RWI programme and resources) vocabulary and high-quality reading in English and across the curriculum. +5 months phonics +6 months reading comprehension 1, 2 & 3 Purchase resources to support spoken language and to ensure a high-quality oracy education. +6 months oral language interventions 1, 3, 4 & 5 Use of additional teachers and teaching assistants to support with the teaching of phonics in EY & KS1. +4 months individualised instruction +5 months phonics 1, 2 & 3 Continue to develop our child-centred approach to behaviour with a particular emphasis on emotional literacy and the next phase using the work of Marie Gentles and the introduction of our 24-hour 'Zones of Regulation' curriculum. +4 months behaviour interventions 4 & 5 Purchase high-quality resources for English and Maths including formative assessment grids and robust standardised assessments from NFER. +8 months feedback 1, 2 & 3 Develop an inclusive child-centred ethos with a particular focus on mental health and trauma using the New Ways of Working model to provide a bespoke school response to trauma with a particular focus on the disadvantaged children. +4 months social and emotional learning There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g. improved academic performance, attitudes, behaviour and relationships with peers).
+EEF Social and Emotional Learning.pdf(educationendowmentfoundation.org.uk) 4 & 5 Well trained TAs provide targeted support within every classroom with a particular focus on supporting the disadvantaged pupils to access their full curriculum entitlement. +4 months individualised instruction 1 & 2